FCA's CCI regime

 - a Product Summary (which can be provided to underlying retail customers); and

-- underlying Core Information (which is not intended to be provided to customers but instead used by distributors to develop customer communications), (together the Manufacturer Information).
+- underlying Core Information (which is not intended to be provided to customers but instead used by distributors to develop customer communications), (together the Manufacturer Information),

 The Manufacturer Information must be provided to distributors in a machine readable format and in good time before the CCI can be distributed.
 The FCA expects manufacturers to meet this information requirement by publishing the Manufacturer Information on their website.
 Manufacturers will need to review the Manufacturer Information as necessary and at least annually (flagging any material changes to distributors).
 They will also need to respond to any feedback from distributors.
+Manufacturers will also need to file a copy of the Product Summary of each UCITS scheme and NURS they manage with the FCA.

 3.2 Distributor obligations

 Distributors must provide customers with a Product Summary both before a sale of the CCI and after a sale is made.
 Distributors can either use the manufacturer’s Product Summary without amendment or use the Manufacturer Information to provide their own Product Summary based on the distributor’s understanding of its customers’ information needs.
-In the latter circumstance, the distributor will still benefit from the Manufacturer Information to aid its understanding of the product and to produce any supplemental product information.

 Where a distributor considers that the substance of the Manufacturer Information needs to be modified to avoid misleading customers, it must discuss its concerns with the manufacturer and only proceed with the modifications with the written agreement of the manufacturer.